zulip/zulip/contrib_bots/lib/readme.md

 some log messages.
 You can use the `--quiet` option to suppress these messages.

-The bot code will run continuously until you kill them with control-C (or otherwise).
+The bot code will run continuously until you end the program with control-C (or otherwise).

 ### Zulip Configuration